sunpenta/LEETCODE/leetcode.md

 1 Two Sum (brute force, 2pointers, hash)
 2660 Determine the Winner of a Bowling Game
 209 Minimum Size Subarray Sum
+2640 Find the Score of All Prefixes of an Array
 * 2-D array:
 1572 Matrix Diagonal Sum
 #### 链表